sheredom/yair/README.md

 }
 ```

-Constants in .ya files are slightly strange - constants as used in the `Library` object are unique per the value and type combination for that given constant.
+Constants in .yail files are slightly strange - constants as used in the `Library` object are unique per the value and type combination for that given constant.
 But in the intermediate representation, constants are treated like any other value within the body of a basic block:

 ```
 mod "😀" {